-Gone were the days when transferring money to the Philippines can only be done from one city to another, or one province to the other.
-Now, with the ever changing global remittance climate, foreign payments are flowing into the country every minute, whether it is a payment for a business service or remittance for a loved one.
+Gone were the days when transferring money to the Philippines could only be done from one city to another, or one province to the other.
+Now, with the ever-changing global remittance climate, foreign payments are flowing into the country every minute, whether it is a payment for a business service or a remittance for a loved one.

 Understanding Incoming Foreign Payments

 You might be wondering where the bulk of the foreign payments to the Philippines come from.
 There are a few common scenarios.
 A popular scenario is a fact that there are many Filipino migrant workers working in other countries around the world who are sending money to their loved ones in the Philippines.
 In the US alone, the Commission of Filipino Overseas has recorded a total of 3.536 million Filipino workers which makes it the number 1 foreign destination for Filipinos overseas.
 Saudi Arabia comes next with 1.028 million Filipinos overseas.

 Another big source of incoming foreign payments coming into the Philippines is the existence of online job opportunities like web design, content writing, and online tutoring.
 These jobs are paid through various remittance channels, counting formal channels that are sent through banks or online remittance services as well as those sent via informal channels through the help of friends and relatives.